martinkoster/actionfx/actionfx-controlsfx/README.md

 ## User Values of ControlsFX controls

-The following table explains, which property is accessed to retrieve the "user value" from (e.g. for annotations `@AFX`):
+The following table explains, which property is accessed to retrieve the "user value" from (e.g. for annotations `@AFXControlValue`):

 JavaFX Control 											| User Value (as path to the corresponding property / observable list)
 ------------------------------------------------------- | -----------------------------------------------------